Recently I have been fortunate enough to assist Councils with their climate change planning.

 Surely not.

-To me its about guardianship and stewardship:
+To me, it is about guardianship and stewardship:

-We respect those who came before us, learning from them; we provide for this generation, especially the most vulnerable and we ensure this planet will support those who come after us
+We respect those who came before us, learning from them; we provide for this generation, especially the most vulnerable, and we ensure this planet will support those who come after us

 Working in the Local Government, the decision making revolves around the four wellbeings: